BenWiederhake/steppow/README.md

 ### Amount of Work

 The amount of work for the prover is determined by the number of hashes that need to be computed.
-That's why simple-pow measures work in terms of hash computations.
+That's why steppow measures work in terms of hash computations.

 If the prover follows the algorithm (i.e., repeatedly guess nonces),